ryanq47/WhisperNet/GUI/refactor_notes.md

       `Error with proccessing events: Internal C++ object (Listeners) already deleted.`

+  - [ ] Docs:
+    - [ ] Signal Singleton
+    - [ ] Names of listener actions:
+          - Spawn: Create a new listener
+          - Kill: Remove the lsitener
+          (and for later expandability):
+          - Start: Start a stopped/paused listener (if even possible?)
+          - Stop: Stop a listener
+          - NOTE: these need to change server side as well

+  - [ ] Server:
+     - Rename start/stop endpoints to spawn/kill
+     - Remove listeners from current listener list/endpoint when killed.
+This will reflect properly on the GUI.

 Goals:
  - [X] establish proper/consistent way of doing things (such as popping windows, and network requests).
     Use helper functions.

 - [ ] Fix web requests as you discover them